Evangeline Booth: The Salvation Army

-She was appointed as Field Commissioner throughout Great Britain from 1888 to 1891, courageously facing riotous crowds.
+Booth was appointed as Field Commissioner throughout Great Britain from 1888 to 1891, courageously facing riotous crowds.
 From 1891 until 1896 she was in charge of Officer Training.
 When in 1896 an American break-away group led by her brother Ballington Booth and his wife Maud Ballington Booth attempted to tempt American Salvationists away from The Salvation Army and into a rival group called Volunteers of America, General Booth sent Evangeline to New York.
 When she arrived the doors to Army headquarters on 14th Street had been locked against her.
 However, "she mounted the fire escape and climbed through a rear window.
 The dissidents hissed and booed until she literally wrapped herself in an available American flag and challenged: "Hiss that, if you dare."
 In the stunned silence she played her concertina and sang "Over Jordan without Fearing."
 Ballington's rebellion was quelled."

 She was appointed temporary Territorial Commander of the United States, then Territorial Commander of Canada.
 In 1904 she returned as Commander of the United States, and held this position until 1934.
 In the aftermath of the 1906 San Francisco earthquake, she led a mass meeting in Union Square, New York, and raised over $12,000 for Salvation Army relief work among the victims of the disaster.
 During this period she became a US citizen.

 In August 1917, despite the differences between Commander Evangeline Booth and US General Pershing, commander of the American Expeditionary Force (AEF), the first of 250 Salvationists left New York for the front line of the Great War in France.
 They soon won the confidence of the troops with their cheerful brand of 'seven-days-a-week' Christianity.
 As tributes poured in, Evangeline protested: 'The Salvation Army has had no new success; we have only done an old thing in an old way.'
 The American people disagreed, and subscribed an unprecedented $13 million to clear debts incurred by The Army, through its provision of canteens, hostels, rest rooms during the war, and afterwards on the provision of care and accommodation for the returning forces.
 For her work in support of the AEF, Booth was awarded the Distinguished Service Medal by the U.S. Army.
 Booth was one of only a very few civilian women to be so honored for service during the First World War.

-In 1927, Evangeline visited her brother, General Bramwell Booth, with a memorandum which set to change the way in which The Salvation Army appointed its General.
+In 1926, Booth recounted a story in which her dog "Mazie" saved her life by fetching others in her household to give her mouth-to-mouth resuscitation.
+In 1927, Booth visited her brother, General Bramwell Booth, with a memorandum which set to change the way in which The Salvation Army appointed its General.
 At first Bramwell refused to speak with Evangeline and forced communication through his speech writer, Commissioner Cornelius Obadiah Phelps.
 After finally agreeing to meet, Bramwell was not convinced; he was adamant that he would appoint his successor as his father had done before him.